rschristopher/ischristtrue.com/src/modern-views/index.md

 If you ask around you'll get different answers; some will talk of secularism, humanism, cultural "progress" and various political narratives.
 Others will talk of reactionary views to counter the former views.
 And still others will talk of despair, that something is clearly wrong with the modern world.

-Yet they all speak of the same spirit:
-We are at the verge of something new, a coming singularity, and life will never be the same.
+Yet they all speak of the same spirit: that we are at the verge of something new, a coming singularity, and life will never be the same.
-From transhumanism to the sovereign individual thesis, there is a coming revolution, an awakening, an emergence, a new age.
+From transhumanism to the sovereign individual thesis to the age of Aquarius, there is apparently a coming revolution, an awakening, an emergence, a new age.
 We are nearing a pivotal moment in history -- if not *the* pivotal moment in history, redefining what it even means to have a history.
-We are witnessing the destruction of the old order, which is necessary for the "new" age to come.
+We are apparently witnessing the destruction of the old order, which is necessary for the "new" age to come.

 This is the modern view.